abhishek8003/delta-demo/README.md

 # delta-demo
-demo for learn from apna college
+demo for learn from apna college.